matsest/gh-runner-az-private-network-demo/README.md

 If you are deploying into an existing vnet with a default route to a firewall that filters traffic (e.g. Azure Firewall) you will can whitelist [these URL's](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#communication-between-self-hosted-runners-and-github) to allow traffic from the runner to GitHub.

-Optionally you kan simplify the outbound NSG-rules to allow traffic to 'Internet' and handle the granular filtering based on FQDNs in firewall rules.
+Optionally you kan simplify the outbound NSG-rules to only allow traffic to 'Internet' with an explicit rule and handle the granular filtering based on FQDNs in firewall rules.
+This is also normally allowed in NSGs as part of the [default security rules](https://learn.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview#outbound), unless overridden with deny rules.

+### Runner image and installed software

+This demo [only supports](https://github.com/matsest/gh-runner-az-private-network-demo/blob/0fe8a739f66d9fd6b6dbfd9b939990740d62aefd/pwsh/github.psm1#L266) Ubuntu images.

+Currently Linux x64 and Windows x64 images is [officially supported](https://docs.github.com/en/actions/using-github-hosted-runners/using-larger-runners/about-larger-runners#runner-images) with Azure Private Networking.
+Images are automatically updated weekly and available software with versions is documented [here](https://github.com/actions/runner-images?tab=readme-ov-file#available-images).
+Images can be found from the API via the [`Get-GitHubOwnedImage`](https://github.com/matsest/gh-runner-az-private-network-demo/blob/0fe8a739f66d9fd6b6dbfd9b939990740d62aefd/pwsh/github.psm1#L223) function.

+Support for macOS images is on the [roadmap with an uncertain timeline](https://github.com/github/roadmap/issues/982#issuecomment-2523968613), together with support for [custom images](https://github.com/github/roadmap/issues/959).

 ### Other options